Greenpeace storms Credit Suisse shareholder meeting

 US President Donald Trump supports the project, claiming it would provide better connections between Dakota oil producers and refineries on the Gulf coast.
 However, opponents criticise the fact it is due to run through traditional grounds of Sioux native Americans, with fears it could pollute the water table in the region.

 The Greenpeace protest took place on Friday as Credit Suisse holds a stormy shareholder meeting.
-The Swiss bank has faced a revolt from shareholders over compensation and management bonuses for its top managers despite financial losses.
+Switzerland's second biggest bank has faced a revolt from shareholders over compensation and management bonuses for its top managers despite financial losses.

+In the afternoon, shareholders narrowly approved the bank's 2016 compensation report in a non-binding vote at the meeting, with 58% accepting the pay policy and 40% opposing.
+At last year's annual general meeting, 18% of the vote opposed the compensation report.

+The Financial Times said this amounted to a 'significant snub' for the leaders of the bank, which is in the midst of a sweeping restructuring programme.

 swissinfo.ch/sb